BRICS call on G20 to work harder on economic policy cooperation

 For Russia, hit by sanctions that have cut off access to Western funding, thwarted investment and contributed to an economic downturn, greater cooperation is a priority.

-“The leaders noted that geopolitical challenges, including the politicization of economic relations and the introduction of unilateral economic sanctions, continue to beset future prospects for economic growth,” it said.
+“The leaders noted that geopolitical challenges, including the politicisation of economic relations and the introduction of unilateral economic sanctions, continue to beset future prospects for economic growth,” it said.